Skip to main content

 During your school placements, you will be required to be there from 8am to 5.30pm.

-You will spend a total of 120 days in schools during your degree, teaching pupils from across the primary and primary (early years) age ranges.
+Your course is designed to allow trainees to spend 120 days in school, teaching pupils from across the primary and primary (early years) age ranges.
 You will work alongside experienced teachers to develop your professional skills, knowledge and understanding.
 You will take increasing responsibility for children's learning over your two placements.

 Your main placements will be in different schools.
 This means that you will experience a range of classroom settings and work with children from different backgrounds.